 Hon.
 David Joanasie (interpretation): Thank you.
 There are nine communities that have students at the NTEP program.
-As we are getting prepared for the fall, we will be including four more communities, with another eight students.
-We hope to eventually include all communities, if at all possible.
+As we are getting prepared for the fall, we will be including four more communities, with another eight more communities the following year.
+We hope to reach all communities, if at all possible.
 That's our goal.
 Thank you, Mr. Chairman.